 - In a large NIMH study, researchers concluded that few youth “benefit long-term” from antipsychotics (neuroleptic drugs)?

-- That marijuana, stimulants, and antidepressants increase the risk that a youth will receive a diagnostic label of bipolar disorder?
+- That use of marijuana, stimulants, and antidepressants increase the risk that a youth will receive a diagnostic label of bipolar disorder?

-Research on psychotropic use in children and adolescents
+Research on psychiatric drug use in children and adolescents

 - Stimulants for children with a diagnostic label of ADHD